AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 user-type: administrator
 product-area: system-administration;workfront-integrations;setup
 navigation-topic: administrator-integrations
 description: You can integrate [!DNL Workfront] with [!DNL SharePoint] Online, providing users with the ability to navigate to, link, and add [!DNL SharePoint] documents within Workfront.
-The functionality provided is similar to that of other [!DNL Workfront] integrations, such as Google Drive, Box, and Dropbox.
+The functionality provided is similar to that of other [!DNL Workfront] document integrations.
-author: Becky, Caroline
+author: Becky
 feature: System Setup and Administration, [!DNL Workfront] Integrations and Apps, Digital Content and Documents
 role: Admin
 exl-id: fd45e1bc-9a35-4960-a73a-ff845216afe4